Optimal investment with time-varying stochastic endowments: The model

-where $\mu_C : [0,T]\to \R$, $\sigma_C:[0,T]\to\R_+$ are deterministic c\`adl\`ag functions. \begin{oss} Time-homogeneous geometric Brownian motions are sometimes chosen in the literature to model the behavior of a stochastic income (see \cite{sundaresan1997valuation}).
-Thinking of the example of a DC pension scheme, we can interpret the process $c$ as a diffusion income, or rather a proportion of it possibly changing over time, which is paid continuously into the pension fund.\\ From an analytical point of view, the fundamental feature of this family is that the value function of the optimization problem we are going to introduce turns out to be homogeneous in the spatial variables.
-This will be the crucial property to achieve a reduction in the dimension of the problem. \end{oss} We assume that the agent invests at any time $t$ a proportion $\pi_t$ of the wealth in the stock $S^1$ and $1-\pi_t$ in the bond $S^0$ with interest rate $r$.
-In addition, the random income is paid continuously to the account at rate $c_t$. \\ We will often talk about a ``strategy'' $\pi$ meaning by this the pair $(1-\pi,\pi).$\\
+\begin{oss} Time-homogeneous geometric Brownian motions are sometimes chosen in the literature to model a stochastic income (see \cite{sundaresan1997valuation}).
+Thinking of the example of a DC pension scheme, we can interpret the process $c$ as a diffusion income, or rather a proportion of it possibly changing over time, which is paid continuously into the pension fund.
+From an analytical point of view, the fundamental feature of this family of random endowments is that, in the power utility case, the value function of the optimization problem turns out to be homogeneous in the spatial variables.
+This is the crucial property to achieve a reduction in the dimension of the problem. \ancomment{Allowing for deterministic time varying drift and volatility does not substantially change the following mathematical analysis.
+It seems realistic that both drift and volatility of the income are somewhat higher at the beginning of a career than close to retirement. } \end{oss}